 Bioarchaeology is a fascinating interdisciplinary field that combines principles from archaeology, anthropology, biology, and other related disciplines to study human remains from archaeological contexts.
 By analyzing skeletal remains, bioarchaeologists gain insights into past human populations, their lifeways, health, diet, migration patterns, social structures, and cultural practices.
-Through a meticulous examination of bones, teeth, and other biological materials, bioarchaeologists piece together narratives of societies, shedding light on the lives of individuals who lived long ago.
-In this essay, we will delve into the importance of bioarchaeology in understanding past and the valuable contributions it makes to our knowledge of human history.
+Through a meticulous examination of bones, teeth, and other biological materials, bioarchaeologists piece together narratives of ancient societies, shedding light on the lives of individuals who lived long ago.
+In this essay, we will delve into the importance of bioarchaeology in understanding past human societies and the valuable contributions it makes to our knowledge of human history.

 Human skeletal remains serve as silent witnesses to the past, preserving valuable information about the individuals they once belonged to.
 Through the careful analysis of skeletal morphology, age-at-death estimates, sex determination, stature reconstruction, and patterns of skeletal trauma and pathology, bioarchaeologists reconstruct the biological profiles of ancient populations.
 By examining dental wear patterns, isotopic signatures, and evidence of disease and malnutrition, they infer aspects of diet, health, and lifestyle in antiquity.